umbraco/UmbracoDocs/generic/contribute/how-to-add-a-new-version.md

 C# developers, newcomers to Umbraco, and content editors each have different approaches and prerequisites to using Umbraco and reading the documentation.

-Knowing your audience will enable you to write in a manner that fits that particular group and also give you some pointers on what [types of content](#user-content-fn-1)[^1] should be your focus.
+Knowing your audience will enable you to write in a manner that fits that particular group.
+It will also give you some pointers on what [types of content](#user-content-fn-1)[^1] should be your focus.

 </details>